How much is registration, how much do I need to fundraise, and what does it include?

 What is the hiking group size each day?

-Due to trail restrictions that limit the number of hikers, our Hiking Guides will divide the large group into smaller hiking groups based on your hiking ability.
+Due to trail restrictions that limit the number of hikers, our Glacier Guides will divide the large group into smaller hiking groups based on your hiking ability.
 Every hike is beautiful and our job is to make sure you have a safe and memorable experience.

 What do I need to bring?